 So, your dog just ate soap.
 You are probably asking yourself, “Why on earth would a dog want to eat soap?
 Will they be ok?
 What should I do?”
 This is going to depend on what type of soap it was.
 Dishwasher soap is different from facial soap, and bar soap is different from liquid soap.
 In my experience, most dogs who eat soap will be fine, as only a very small amount has been eaten.
 However, calling a vet to be sure – and taking some of the steps we outline below – are sensible precautions.

 Before you read further, please know that, firstly, we recommend a phone call to your vet.
-In most cases, it’s free and your vet or vet tech can give you peace of mind, oftentimes without an in-person visit.
+In most cases, it’s free, and your vet or vet tech can give you peace of mind, oftentimes without an in-person visit.
 You can also call the ASPCA hotline at no cost.
-The good news is that most of the time, a dog that ate a little bit of hand soap, dish soap, or body soap will be just fine.
+The good news is that most of the time, a dog that eats a little bit of hand soap, dish soap, or body soap will be just fine.
 While we go into the steps you’ll want to take in detail, we do recommend you contact your own vet immediately or your local animal poison control hotline.

 So when your dog eats soap, you may be alarmed.
 Depending on the type of soap it is, there are some steps you can immediately take.
 In the guide below, we walk through exactly what you should do if your favorite furry friend decides to eat a bar that has a little more suds than their favorite dog food.

 Types Of Soap Matter

 There are many varieties of soap used in our households.
 These include those used for washing our bodies (e.g., hands and face) as well as detergents for washing our clothes and dishes.
 They come in a variety of forms ranging from solid bars, powders, and liquids.
 They may be unpackaged or contained in dispensers, capsules, or ‘tablets.’